gtDMMB/RNAStructProfiling/PROFILING-WEBSITE-README.md

 linker references to *dynamic* libraries (which, as we have seen, can change over time), it **shouldn't** be necessary to repeat the steps in this README.
 It is nonetheless being created as user documentation to accompany the project.

+Note that most of the steps we have to take here are not so much to counter the libraries that have been *changed* when the webserver was upgraded to a new version of CentOS, but to make up for how absolutely locked down and chrooted the webserver shell actually is.
+That is to say, that since there are very few standard Linux commandline tools available on the server machine, if you need any specific novel functionality on this host, then you will need to find some way to make your executable know about the libraries to get it done without any intervention from common, or even standard, system-level library functionality.

+### Installing packages we will need later

 We also need to install the following CentOS packages with ``yum``:
 ```